Ardeshir Irani

 Khan Bahadur Ardeshir Irani (5 December 1886 – 14 October 1969) was a writer, director, producer, actor, film distributor, film showman and cinematographer in the silent and sound eras of early Indian cinema.

 He is considered one of the greatest personalities in recent Indian Cinema.
-He was the director of India's first sound film Alam Ara.
+He was the director of India's first sound film Alam Ara and also the first Persian-speaking sound film, Lor Girl.
 He was the producer of India's first colour film Kisan Kanya.
 He was renowned for making films in Hindi, Telugu, English, German, Indonesian, Persian, Urdu and Tamil.
 He was a successful entrepreneur who owned film theatres, a gramophone agency, and a car agency.

 Life and career

 Ardeshir Irani was born into a Parsi Zoroastrian family on 5 December 1886 in Pune, Bombay Presidency.
 In 1905, Irani became the Indian representative of Universal Studios and he ran Alexander Cinema in Bombay with Abdulally Esoofally for over forty years.
 It was at Alexandera Cinema that Ardeshir Irani learned the rules of the art of filmmaking and became fascinated by the medium.
 In 1917, Irani entered the field of film production and produced his first silent feature film, Nala Damayanti, which was released in 1920.

 In 1922, Irani joined Bhogilal Dave, the former manager of Dadasaheb Phalke's Hindustan Films, and established Star Films.
-Their first silent feature film, Veer Abhimanyu was released in 1922 and starred Fatima Begum in the female lead.
+Their first silent feature film, Veer Abhimanyu was released in 1922 and starred Fatma Begum in the female lead.
 Dave, a graduate of the New York School of Photography, shot the films while Irani directed and produced them.
 Star Films produced seventeen films before Irani and Dave dissolved the partnership.